Meet the Uphill Marathon Runners 2017!

 Total marathon fundraising came in at £4,086 – we are well on the way to funding another classroom!

-Thank you to everyone who supported the Uphill Marathon Runners – together we are helping to change lives.
+Thank you to everyone who supported our runners – together we are helping to change lives.